Nxt (NXT) Price Tops $0.0042

-Nxt (NXT) traded down 1.4% against the US dollar during the 1 day period ending at 7:00 AM ET on January 25th.
-During the last week, Nxt has traded 1% lower against the US dollar.
-One Nxt coin can currently be purchased for $0.0042 or 0.00000018 BTC on popular exchanges.
-Nxt has a total market cap of $4.17 million and $7,346.66 worth of Nxt was traded on exchanges in the last 24 hours.
+Nxt (NXT) traded down 7.1% against the dollar during the 1-day period ending at 20:00 PM Eastern on January 26th.
+In the last week, Nxt has traded 1.6% lower against the dollar.
+Nxt has a total market cap of $4.23 million and $5,541.20 worth of Nxt was traded on exchanges in the last day.
+One Nxt coin can now be bought for $0.0042 or 0.00000018 BTC on major exchanges.

-NXT is a PoS/LPoS coin that uses the PoS hashing algorithm.
-Its launch date was November 24th, 2013.
+Nxt is a PoS/LPoS coin that uses the PoS hashing algorithm.
+It was first traded on November 24th, 2013.
 Nxt’s total supply is 998,999,942 coins.
-Nxt’s official message board is talk.jelurida.com.
-Nxt’s official website is www.jelurida.com/nxt.
+The official message board for Nxt is talk.jelurida.com.
 Nxt’s official Twitter account is @nxtcommunity and its Facebook page is accessible here.
+The official website for Nxt is www.jelurida.com/nxt.
 The Reddit community for Nxt is https://reddit.com/r/nxt and the currency’s Github account can be viewed here.

 According to CryptoCompare, “Nxt is an open-source blockchain platform and the first to rely entirely on a proof-of-stake consensus protocol.
 Launched in November 2013 and written from scratch in Java, Nxt is proof that blockchain technology is not only about simple transfer of value but also has the potential to revolutionize many aspects of our lives with the various decentralized applications that can be built with it.
 Today, Nxt remains one of the most tested and reliable platforms in the industry, influencing numerous other projects.
 With its many easy to use modular built-in features, Nxt covers most of the dApp use cases and at the same time is perfectly suitable for private blockchain implementations.Where did NXT come from?
 Nxt is an iconic project in the history of blockchain development.
 Launched as early as November 2013 it represents the first pure proof of stake blockchain ever deployed.
 Started by an anonymous developer who disappeared shortly thereafter, with a crowdsale that raised only a symbolic amount, the Nxt project formed a wonderful community around it, and gave birth to many successful follow-up projects, including own Ardor platform.What are the advantages of NXT?NXT has simple but flexible architecture makes blockchain adoption easy, andcan be extended to fit any public or private use case.Nxt was the first blockchain to launch a user-friendly and yet fully decentralizedasset exchange.
 Anyone can issue and trade tokens on top of Nxt, and orders arematched and executed directly on the blockchain itself.The Nxt blockchain has been live in production for more than 6 years withvirtually no downtime, no major bugs, and no successful exploits.
 Millions of Nxttransactions have been conducted reliably, establishing its reputation as one ofthe most secure platforms in the blockchain industry.”